Learning Generalisable Omni-Scale Representations for Person Re-Identification: Related Work

-\keypoint{Domain Generalisation} Existing re-ID works occasionally evaluate their models on cross-dataset generalisation~\cite{song2019DGreid}, but provide no specific designs to make the models more intrinsically generalisable.
-Recently, unsupervised domain adaptation (UDA) methods~\cite{zhong2019invariance,zhong2018gen,zhong2019camstyle,liu2019adaptive} have been extensively studied to adapt a re-ID model from source to target domain.
+\keypoint{Domain Generalisation} Cross-dataset generalisation has been studied in re-ID~\cite{song2019DGreid}, but no specific designs have ever been introduced to make re-ID models more \emph{intrinsically} generalisable.
+Recently, unsupervised domain adaptation (UDA) methods~\cite{zhong2019invariance,zhong2018gen,zhong2019camstyle,liu2019adaptive,zhou2020domain} have been extensively studied to adapt a re-ID model from source to target domain.
 However, UDA methods have to use unlabelled target domain data, so data collection and (per-domain) model update are still required.
-In contrast, without these steps, our OSNet-AIN is much more applicable in practice.
-Beyond re-ID, the problem of domain generalisation (DG) has been investigated in deep learning.
-However, existing DG methods~\cite{cvpr19JiGen,li2019episodic} assume that the source and target domain have the same label space, which apparently conflicts with the disjoint label space in re-ID.
-Some recent few-shot meta-learning approaches are also adapted for DG~\cite{vinyals2016matching}.
-However, they assume a fixed number of classes for target domains and are trained specifically for that number using source data.
-Therefore, they cannot be directly applied to re-ID, where the target domains have a different and variable number of identity classes.
+In contrast, without these steps, our OSNet-AIN is much more efficient in practice.
+Beyond re-ID, the problem of domain generalisation (DG) has been investigated in deep learning~\cite{li2017deeper,cvpr19JiGen,li2019episodic,zhou2020deep,zhou2020learning,zhou2021mixstyle} (see~\cite{zhou2021domain} for a comprehensive survey in this topic).
+However, most existing DG methods~\cite{cvpr19JiGen,li2019episodic,balaji2018metareg} assume that the source and target domains have the same label space, which apparently conflicts with the disjoint label space case in re-ID.
+Some recent few-shot meta-learning approaches are also re-purposed for DG~\cite{vinyals2016matching}.
+However, they assume a fixed number of classes for the target domain and are trained specifically for that number using source data.
+Therefore, they cannot be directly applied to re-ID, where the target domain has a different and variable number of identity classes.